Abandoned & Little-Known Airfields:

 as having a 9,200' hard surface runway.

-During the 1950s, some portion of the Dillingham airfield site was used as the location
+During the 1950s, a portion of the Dillingham Field site was used as the location

-for the Army's Nike surface-to-air missile Launch Site for Battery OA-84.
+for the Army's Nike surface-to-air missile Battery OA-84 Launch Site.

 Dillingham was still depicted as a closed airfield on the 1961 Honolulu Sectional Chart (courtesy of John Voss).